What is Liver Disease?

 Your liver is the second largest organ in your body and it helps process nutrients from food and drinks and filters harmful substances from your blood.
 It is located under your rib cage on the right side of your abdomen.
 The liver is essential for digesting food and removing all the toxic substances from your body.

-In time, conditions that damage the liver can lead to cirrhosis and liver failure wh a life-threatening condition.
+In time, conditions that damage the liver can lead to cirrhosis and liver failure which is a life-threatening condition.
 But early treatment will give the liver time to heal.
 The functions of the Liver are as follows:

 - removing toxins from your blood